Dance Styles

 Originally a work dance and today is still danced in the streets of Rio

 de Janeiro and is featured in their famous carnival.
-It is danced in the
+It is danced in

-from the original Brazilian dance.
+different from the original Brazilian dance.

 Paso Doble

-During this dance the dance floor becomes the Spanish bullfighting arena,
+During this dance the dance floor becomes the Spanish bullfighting

-in the International Latin Competitions
+dance is included in the International Latin Competitions

 Jive